-but, at over five hours, it can be a trial.
+to Santorini but, at over five hours, it can be a trial.
 Much better is to fly into Santorini Airport from an extensive number of European airports.
-Budget carrier easyJet fly from Gatwick to Santorini and there are many seasonal charters from the UK
+There are many seasonal charters from the UK

-.
-The airport is around three miles from the main town.
-First time renters can use our Greece guide
+, the airport is around three miles from the main town.
+To be familiar with the rules of the road in Santorini check out our driving in Greece guide